 USDOE shall provide the USEPA and SCDHEC at least six months notice prior to transfer or sale of property subject to LUCs to ensure that USEPA and SCDHEC can be involved in discussions to ensure that appropriate provisions are included in the transfer documents to maintain effective LUCs.
-If it is not possible for the USDOE to notify the USEPA and SCDHEC at least six months prior to the transfer or sale, then the facility will notify the USEPA and SCDHEC as soon as possible but no later than 60 days prior to the transfer or sale of any property subject to LUCs.
+If it is not possible for the USDOE to notify the USEPA and SCDHEC at least six months prior to the transfer or sale, then the facility will notify the USEPA and property subject to LUCs.
 In addition to the land transfer notice and discussion provisions above, USDOE further agrees to provide the USEPA and SCDHEC with similar notice within the same time frames as to federal-to-federal transfer of property.